White Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tanner Banks will take the mound for the Chicago White Sox against Adolis Garcia and the Texas Rangers on Monday at 8:10 PM ET.
+The Texas Rangers and Leody Taveras will hit the field against Luis Robert and the Chicago White Sox at Guaranteed Rate Field on Tuesday, with the first pitch at 8:10 PM ET.

-The White Sox have been listed as +115 moneyline underdogs in this matchup against the Rangers (-135).
-A 9.5-run total has been set in the matchup.
+The White Sox have been listed as +105 moneyline underdogs in this matchup against the Rangers (-130).
+The game's over/under is set at 8.5 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.